germal/OpenCVB/README.md

 VB.Net is not a language associated with computer vision algorithms.
 But the abundance of examples in OpenCVB suggests this may be an oversight.
 Even the seasoned developer should recognize what is obvious to the beginner: VB.Net can keep the code simple to read and write.
-Many papers and software articles will often use something called “pseudo-code” to present an algorithm.
-In many respects, VB.Net code often resembles pseudo-code except that it is an actual working implementation of the algorithm.
+Papers and articles on software will often use something called “pseudo-code” to present an algorithm.
+In many respects, VB.Net code resembles pseudo-code except it is an actual working implementation of the algorithm.

 VB.Net provides a full-featured language just like C\# with lambda functions and multi-threading except VB.Net uses only a small subset of the keys available on the standard keyboard.
-Contrasted with Python or C++, VB.Net need make no apologies for using real keywords instead of the arbitrary meanings assigned to all the special keys.
+Contrasted with Python or C++, VB.Net need make no apologies for using real words instead of the keyboard hieroglyphics defined in Python or C++.
 VB.Net includes user interface tools that are flexible and complete (check boxes, radio buttons, sliders, TrueType fonts, and much more) - options missing from OpenCV's popular HighGUI library.
 (All existing HighGUI interfaces are still supported in OpenCVB.)